emartech/suite-js-sdk/README.md

 ## Emarsys API Hint

-This wrapper tries to implement all available methods of the Emarsys API in a node fashion.
+This wrapper tries to implement all available methods of the Emarsys API in a node fashion, exposing a **Promise-only interface**.
 However, the Emarsys API lacks a decent amount of methods that you expect an API to provide.
 Thus, if methods are missing or a certain implementation style was choosen it is most likely due to the inconsistency of the API itself.
 Feel free to get in touch or submit a pull request if you encounter any problems.